-During the reporting period, the administration of the Privacy Act, including processing requests, reporting and training, represented 0.02 of a full-time employee dedicated part-time to privacy activities.
+During the reporting period, the administration of the Privacy Act, including processing requests, reporting and training, represented 0.02 of a full-time employee dedicated part-time to privacy activities (0.02 in 2015-2016).

-5. TRAINING ACTIVITIES
+5. TRAINING

 The Executive Director continually provides advice and guidance to staff and requesters on compliance requirements for the legislation, by means of continuous dialogue.
-During the reporting report, no formal staff training was undertaken.
+During the reporting report, no formal staff training activities were undertaken.

-6. GUIDELINES, POLICIES AND PROCEDURES
+6. POLICIES, GUIDELINES, PROCEDURES, AND INITIATIVES